-David Satnik, GIS Laboratory, Central Washington University Ali R. Vali, University of Texas i.class - Animagery function that generates spectral signatures for an image by allowing the user to outline regions of interest.
-The resulting signature file can be used as input fori.maxlik or as a seed signature file for i.cluster.
+David Satnik, GIS Laboratory, Central Washington University Ali R. Vali, Space Research Center, University of Texas, Austin i.class i.class - An imagery function that generates spectral signatures for an image by allowing the user to outline regions of interest.
+The resulting signature file can be used as input for i.maxlik or as a seed signature file for i.cluster.